 A 2019 YouGov poll found that around a third of employees wanted the opportunity to discuss their wellbeing in a check-in.
 This is something managers can get ahead of simply by adding a question or two to the usual check-in conversation.
 We often say that these conversations can be a time to step back from the business-as-usual topics and talk in more general terms about wellbeing, workload and resources.
 Simply asking “Do you have everything you need?” and “How are you feeling?” can go a long way to reassure people.

 Employee engagement is crucial in boosting performance.
 In a recent eBook, we discuss how employee engagement and performance go hand in hand and how engaged employees help power performance.
 When everyone is going through a tough time, there will be times where employee morale is low.
 There will be feelings of uncertainty and isolation, which is why it’s important that we pay attention to employee engagement.
 Are employees engaged in their work while they are working from home?
 Are they being supported by the rest of the team?
 If they feel more engaged in group projects, are they doing enough of those whilst working remotely?
 A good way to start measuring how engaged your employees are is by doing surveys to check the status of your employees.
 This will help you give real data and help you understand where the problem may lie, and how you can improve it.

 Managers should be on the lookout for obstacles and blockers that can stop people getting through their task list and breeding disillusionment.
 We’re better able to work remotely than we’ve ever been, but we must stay focused on employee morale and performance of our people.
 Whatever decisions we need to make in the coming months, we need to be informed so we can do the absolute best for our organizations.

-Want to learn more about boosting performance and engagement?
+Want to learn more about boosting productivity, performance and engagement?